 And importantly, this effort is one that is backed by logged safety data, giving SMS implementations a precedent of safety.

 2 – Key SMS Processes

-There are five key processes that are the backbone of every aviation SMS risk management process:
+Five key processes are the backbone of every aviation SMS risk management process:

 - Hazard identification – a method for being aware of and identifying safety hazards for an organization;

 - Issue reporting – when safety occurrences happen, individuals who were involved report the issue and its details for the process of logging safety data and pushing this issue through the SMS' risk management process;

-- Risk management – a process that management goes through initial mitigating actions, analyzing and assessing risks, reviewing affected systems, conducting root cause analysis, reviewing identified hazards, associated risks and risk controls to reduce risk to as low as reasonable practical (ALARP).
+- Risk management – a process that management goes through initial mitigating actions, analyzing and assessing risks, reviewing affected systems, conducting root cause analysis, reviewing identified hazards, associated risks, and risk controls to reduce risk to as low as reasonably practical (ALARP).

 - Performance analysis – these are tools for analyzing safety data over time, giving the organization a detailed look at which safety goals and objectives are and aren’t being achieved; and

 - Safety Assurance – is management’s commitment put into action for the ongoing support and continuous improvement of the organization’s safety performance.

-The above five points highlight the main flow and functionality of an SMS' risk management process.
-Identify -> report -> manage -> review -> learn.
+The above five points highlight the main flow and functionality of an SMS's risk management process.
+Identify → report → manage → review → learn.

 Related Aviation Risk Management Articles